Our Work: Current Activities & Projects

 The Remediation Management Plan (RMP) guides the activities of the CTMRD program.
 The RMP is required by state statute (NRS 540A.260).
 It provides background on the program, delineates boundaries, identifies program goals and objectives, and defines roles and responsibilities of stakeholder agencies: WCCSD, City of Reno, City of Sparks, Truckee Meadows Water Authority (TMWA), Washoe County Health District (WCHD), and Nevada Division of Environmental Protection (NDEP).

-An update to the RMP is in the process of being revised.
-Updates to the RMP are required to be adopted by the BCC and NDEP.
-CTMRD staff hopes to have this completed and brought before the BCC and NDEP sometime in 2022 or 2023.
+An update to the RMP is in the process of being completed.
+Periodic updates to the RMP are required by the BCC and NDEP.

 Groundwater Elevation Monitoring

-Monthly groundwater elevation data are collected by WCCSD from monitoring wells in the Central Truckee Meadows (CTM) and by Truckee Meadows Water Authority (TMWA) from their municipal water supply and monitoring wells; the TMWA data are typically provided to WCCSD quarterly.
+As a component of the GMP, monthly groundwater elevation data are collected by CTMRD program staff from monitoring wells in the Central Truckee Meadows (CTM) and by Truckee Meadows Water Authority (TMWA) from their municipal water supply wells and monitoring wells; the TMWA data are typically provided to WCCSD quarterly.
 The combined groundwater elevation data set is uploaded to the electronic database at the end of each quarter.

-The primary objectives of the GMP quarterly report are:
+The primary objectives of the GMP quarterly monitoring report are to: